Haqqi al-Azm

-Haqqi al-Azm (حقي العظم / ALA-LC: Ḥaqī al-‘Aẓm; 1864, in Damascus – 1955) was a Syrian politician active during the late Ottoman period and during the First Syrian Republic.
+Haqqi al-Azm (حقي العظم / ALA-LC: Ḥaqqī al-‘Aẓm; 1864, in Damascus – 1955) was a Syrian politician active during the late Ottoman period and during the First Syrian Republic.
 From 1932 to 1934, he served as Prime Minister of Syria under the presidency of Muhammad Ali Bey al-Abid.
 He was a co-founder of the Ottoman Party for Administrative Decentralization.

 Early life and education

-Haqqi al-Azm was born in Damascus, Ottoman Syria in 1864 to the prominent Al-Azm family.
+Haqqi al-Azm was born in Damascus, Ottoman Syria, in 1864 to the prominent Al-Azm family.
 He was educated at the Lazarist missionary school in Damascus and later at the military academy in Istanbul.

-He began his career as a government clerk, but was soon promoted to the prestigious position of inspector-general at the Ministry of Awqaf. al-Azm was laid off in 1911 when the Turkish nationalist Committee of Union and Progress (CUP) seized control of the ministry in 1911.
+He began his career as a government clerk, but was soon promoted to the prestigious position of inspector-general at the Ministry of Awqaf.
+Al-Azm was laid off in 1911 when the Turkish nationalist Committee of Union and Progress (CUP) seized control of the ministry in 1911.